History of Athletic Training Education at UCCS

 Through the interprofessional and integrated evidence-based athletic training curriculum, our students will:

 - Translate health care theory and research to the practice of athletic training.

 - Develop and utilize quality hands-on clinical injury diagnosis and management skills.

-- Provide culturally sensitive health care to diverse populations, including age, disability and ethnicity.
+- Provide culturally sensitive and holistic health care to diverse populations, including age, disability and ethnicity.

 - Develop critical thinking and independent decision making skills to the care of athletic related injuries and illnesses.

 - Demonstrate leadership skills for interprofessional collaborative practice.